- Home/

 If you recently bought an apartment or house with bathrooms that look like they’ve seen better days, don’t worry.
 You can always change the bathroom’s layout!
 With a bit of magic—aka a renovation—you can transform them into rooms you’d love to spend time in.
 For more bathroom layout ideas, keep reading.

-Plumbing - Using pre-existing plumbing lines will save you money and time in the renovation process!
+Plumbing: Using pre-existing plumbing lines will save you money and time in renovating your bathroom!

 Wall space - Evaluating how much wall space you have helps you visualize your new bathroom.
 You can check where to place shelves, other storage solutions, towel rails, electrical outlets, and light fixtures!